Run your Memcache app with Azure Managed Cache Service

 Azure supports the Memcache protocol to enable customers with existing Memcache implementations to easily migrate to Azure.
 If an application already uses Memcache, there is no necessity to replace this code with new code.

-Running Azure Cache with Memcache is a better option than, for example, running just Memcache itself in a worker role.
-This is because Azure Cache offer value-added features such as graceful shutdown, high availability, local caching, notifications, data consistency, high availability (HA), and easy scale-up and scale-down that’s transparent to the clients, to name a few.
-For example, the server hashing scheme and partition management in Azure Cache with Memcache help load balancing and preserve data consistency.
+Running Managed Cache Service with Memcache is a better option than, for example, running just Memcache itself in a worker role.
+This is because Managed Cache Service offers value-added features such as graceful shutdown, high availability, local caching, notifications, data consistency, high availability (HA), and easy scale-up and scale-down that’s transparent to the clients, to name a few.
+For example, the server hashing scheme and partition management in Managed Cache Service with Memcache help load balancing and preserve data consistency.

 A Memcache client should expect compatibility with Azure.
-Azure Cache supports almost every API that other Memcache implementations support.
+Managed Cache Service supports almost every API that other Memcache implementations support.

 As such, should a user bring a Memcache application to Azure, point the application at Azure’s implementation of Memcache, it should continue to work as-is, with no additional application modifications.